nathenharvey/wordpress-quick-start/README.md

 - 2 Wordpress application servers.
 - 1 MySQL database server.

 We're going to reuse a number of cookbooks from the [Cookbooks Community Site](http://cookbooks.opscode.com) to build the environment.
 For example, the source code lives in **git**, so that cookbook will ensure Git is available.
 The load balancer is **haproxy** because it is very simple to deploy and configure, and we use a recipe that automatically discovers the Wordpress application systems.
-The heavy lifting is handled by recipes in the **application** and **database** cookbooks.
-Finally, as we're deploying Wordpress, we'll get some help from the **wordpress** cookbook.

 If you don't already have an account with Amazon AWS, go to [Amazon Web Sevices](http://aws.amazon.com/) and click "Sign up".
 You'll need the access and secret access key credentials from the sign-up later.